 Since the PTA began in Feb 2018, as a parent/carer, you automatically became a member!
 But the amount you wish to participate is up to you.

 The core committee, along with other fantastic parent volunteers, plan and run all different events at school, such as: Cake Sales, Discos, Summer/Christmas Fairs, Bag2School Clothing Collections, Welcome Meetings for new parents, Ice Lolly sales in Summer, and more!

 So far, thanks to the fundraising efforts and support from parents who join in with these activities, they have provided: Year 6 Leaver's Gifts - Town Farm Autograph Book & Keepsake Pen, Tea & Tissues Welcome Pack for new Nursery & Reception Parents, prizes for the Space Week competition and decor, crackers, drinks and a chocolate treat for the Christmas Lunch.
 We have also raised money for a variety of charities, for example: Macmillan Cancer Support and Save the Children.

 Luis Elias - Chairperson of the PTA

 This role entails overseeing the PTA, chairing meetings, ensuring a close link is maintained with the school and that the PTA as a registered charity is run in accordance to our set out constitution.
-I have been a parent at Town Farm school since 2011 with two sons, one has just finished Year 6 and the other is in Year 3.
+I have been a parent at Town Farm school since 2011 with two sons, one is in Year 6 and the other is in Year 1.
 I decided to join the PTA as I am very keen to support the school and ensure that the children are rewarded for their hard efforts.
-In addition to the PTA I have recently joined the Governing Body with the same aims: to ensure that Town Farm is a key member of our community, and a school that we can all be proud of.
+In addition to the PTA I a member of the Governing Body with the same aims: to ensure that Town Farm is a key member of our community, and a school that we can all be proud of.
 Outside of school life I work full time at Heathrow Airport.

 Sam Orchard-Lisle - Vice Chairperson of the PTA